gildahl/arcadeVFE/README.md

 * Ability to automatically execute one or more command line application calls upon the start of each game.
 This can be used to call applications like Virtual Controller or other programmable game controller software to create game-specific custom configurations.
 This makes possible the ability to build advanced composite control panels that work as well in the VR arcade as on conventional multicade arcade machines.
 * Manual execution of commands whenever a particular keyboard key or game controller button is pressed.
 * Voice notification of game control layout changes.
-* Mapping of keyboard keys to controller buttons in order to, for example, better facilitate access to the MAME Tab configuration menus while in VR.
+* Mapping of keyboard keys to controller buttons in order to, for example, better facilitate access to the MAME tab configuration menus while in VR.
 * A detailed game information overlay that can be viewed in VR using one's favorite desktop viewport.
 This information comes from MAME gameinfo.dat and history.xml files, and can also include pictures of your choice--for example, flyers, pcbs, or pictures of real cab control panels (which can be very handy as a reference in the Candy Cab rooms of ATC).
 * Rom management functions such as rom file auditing and curation.
 * A machine location editor to more easily locate your favorite machine in the virtual arcade.